cms-opendata-workshop/workshop2021-lesson-cmssw/_episodes/04_source.md

 > ## Including muon headers
 >
 > Let's pretend that we are interested in extracting the energy of all the muons in the event.
 We would need to add the appropriate classes for this.
-After quickly reviewing [this guide](https://cms-opendata-guide.web.cern.ch/analysis/selection/objects/) (which is still unders construction), we conclude that we need to add these two header lines to our analyzer:
+After quickly reviewing [this chapter](https://cms-opendata-guide.web.cern.ch/analysis/selection/objects/) of the CMS Open Data Guide (which is still under construction), we conclude that we need to add these two header lines to our analyzer:
 >
 > ```
 > //classes to extract Muon information